1. About trazodone

 Trazodone can cause problems with ejaculation.
 Some people say it gives them a higher sex drive, others say it makes it lower.

-Rarely, men may get a painful erection that lasts a long time that isn't to do with sexual activity.
+Rarely, men may get a painful erection that lasts a long time that is not to do with sexual activity.

-If you experience a long-lasting and painful erection that lasts longer than 4 hours, go to A&E straight away.
+If you have a long-lasting and painful erection that lasts longer than 4 hours, go to A&E straight away.